StrataCode: Leverage Your Code for Everyone's Productivity

 Layers and Source Control

 Layers complement the strengths of source control systems and provide an alternative when you encounter source control problems.
-Source control systems are great in that they provide traceability and reusability.
-They break down when you try to incorporate files edited by tools which do not support localized changes that are easily represented by diff'ing the old and new version.
-They break down when you have have two sets of files in the same source repository which have completely different workflow constraints - i.e. being edited by different groups on different time scales and review processes.
-The break down whenever a single repository is too large.
+The strengths of source-control are too numerous to mention, but they break down when you try to incorporate files edited by tools which do not support incremental, localized changes that are easily represented by diff'ing the old and new version.
+Or when you have have two sets of files in the same source repository which have completely different workflow constraints - i.e. being edited by different groups on different time scales and review processes.
+Or whenever a single repository is too large.
+They are not great at migrating files and maintaining history when you reorganize, although hopefully that limitation will be fixed.

 StrataCode helps complement source control in several ways: